rogx1ne/a-nominal-management/README FIRST.txt

 To run this project copy this whole directory to the bin sub-folder of your turboc directory.

-Now open the turboc -> Open the Project tab then select this folder which is "Project2" and inside that open "PRJ2.PRJ" in that ->
+Now open the turboc -> Open the Project tab then select this folder and inside that open "PRJ2.PRJ" in that ->

 Then the run the Project